Differentiable quantum computational chemistry with PennyLane: Quantum circuits

 A fixed circuit ansatz may work well in many cases but it will not be optimized for the specific problem at hand.
 This motivates strategies that select gates using information from the system being studied, which can lead to more efficient circuits.
 The most common approach for adaptively creating circuits is to select gates that have a large gradient with respect to the relevant cost function.
 By design, PennyLane allows the computation of gradients with respect to all parametrized gates in a quantum circuit.\\

 The strategy of the ADAPT-VQE algorithm~\cite{grimsley2019adaptive, tang2019qubit} is to define a pool of gates, apply each to an initial state (typically the Hartree-Fock state), and select the gate with the largest gradient.
 This gate is then optimized and the resulting gate parameter fixed, which defines a new initial state.
 The procedure is repeated until a convergence criterion is reached.
-An alternative strategy proposed in Ref.~\cite{arrazola2021universal} is to define a circuit including all single and double excitation gates, then compute the gradient for all gates in the circuit, keeping only the gates whose gradient is above a threshold value.
+The \texttt{AdaptiveOptimizer()} functionality in PennyLane can be used to implement algorithms such as ADAPT-VQE: